History

 Commodities shipped in tank cars are quite diversified.

-- Standard cars: These accomodate corn syrup, plastic pellets and
+- Standard cars: These accommodate corn syrup, plastic pellets and

 resins, various kinds of oils, fertilizers, asphalt, petroleum, sulfur